Table Of Contents

 You can see an illustration of how Lambda calculates your bill from this image:

-At CloudZero, we are all about breaking down costs to make sense to your business, so you understand what you’re paying for.
+At CloudZero, we are all about breaking down costs to make sense of your business so you understand what you’re paying for.
 That’s how you maximize performance and keep costs low without compromising other crucial factors, such as availability.
 So, in the next section, we’ll help you unravel these Lambda pricing factors in more detail.

 1. How does the number of AWS Lambda requests affect pricing?